ibm-cloud-docs/containers/cs_tutorial_vpc.md

         ```
         {: pre}

-3. VPC Gen 2 clusters that run Kubernetes version 1.18 or earlier only: To allow any traffic requests to apps that you deploy on your worker nodes, modify the VPC's default security group.
-    1. List your security groups.
-For the **VPC** that you created, note the ID of the default security group.
-      ```
-      ibmcloud is security-groups
-      ```
-      {: pre}
-      Example output with only the default security group of a randomly generated name, `preppy-swimmer-island-green-refreshment`:
-      ```
-      ID                                     Name                                       Rules   Network interfaces         Created                     VPC                      Resource group
-      1a111a1a-a111-11a1-a111-111111111111   preppy-swimmer-island-green-refreshment    4       -                          2019-08-12T13:24:45-04:00   <vpc_name>(bbbb222b-.)   c3c33cccc33c333ccc3c33cc3c333cc3
-      ```
-      {: screen}

-    2. Add a security group rule to allow inbound TCP traffic on ports 30000-32767.
-      ```
-      ibmcloud is security-group-rule-add <security_group_ID> inbound tcp --port-min 30000 --port-max 32767
-      ```
-      {: pre}

-    3. If you require VPC VPN access or classic infrastructure access into this cluster, add a security group rule to allow inbound UDP traffic on ports 30000-32767.
-      ```
-      ibmcloud is security-group-rule-add <security_group_ID> inbound udp --port-min 30000 --port-max 32767
-      ```
-      {: pre}

-4. Create a cluster in your VPC in the same zone as the subnet.
+3. Create a cluster in your VPC in the same zone as the subnet.
 By default, your cluster is created with a public and a private service endpoint.
 You can use the public service endpoint to access the Kubernetes master, such as to run `kubectl` commands, from your local machine.
 Your worker nodes can communicate with the master on the private service endpoint.
 For more information about the command options, see the [`cluster create vpc-gen2` CLI reference docs](/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#cli_cluster-create-vpc-gen2).
     ```
     ibmcloud ks cluster create vpc-gen2 --name myvpc-cluster --zone us-south-1 --version 1.19.8 --flavor bx2.2x8 --workers 1 --vpc-id <vpc_ID> --subnet-id <vpc_subnet_ID>
     ```
     {: pre}

-5. Check the state of your cluster.
+4. Check the state of your cluster.
 The cluster might take a few minutes to provision.
     1. Verify that the cluster **State** is **normal**.
         ```
         ibmcloud ks cluster ls --provider vpc-gen2